MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-isblank-isempty.md

 In the context of the **IsEmpty** function, *empty* is specific to tables that contain no records.
 The table structure may be intact, complete with [column](../working-with-tables.md#columns) names, but no data is in the table.
 A table may start as empty, take on records and no longer be empty, and then have the records removed and again be empty.

 > [!NOTE]
 > We are in a period of transition.
 Until now, *blank* has also been used to report errors, making it impossible to differentiate a valid "no value" from an error.
 For this reason, at this time, storing *blank* values is supported only for local collections.
-You can store *blank* values in other data sources if you turn on the "Formula-level error management" experimental feature under the File menu, App settings, Advanced settings, Experimental features.
+You can store *blank* values in other data sources if you turn on the **Formula-level error management** experimental feature under the **File** > **Settings** > **Upcoming features** > **Experimental**.
 We are actively working to finish this feature and complete the proper separation of *blank* values from errors.

 ## Description
 The **Blank** function returns a *blank* value.
 Use this to store a NULL value in a data source that supports these values, effectively removing any value from the field.